maitiachintya/ProductListing/README.md

 cd ProductListing
 npm install
 npx react-native run-android
-(or npx react-native run-ios on Mac)
+(or after pod install npx react-native start on Mac)

 🚀 How to Use
 Launch the app.